Bambara people

-The Bambara (ߓߡߊߣߊ߲ or ߓߊ߲ߡߊߣߊ߲ Banmana) are a Mandé ethnic group native to much of West Africa, primarily southern Mali, Ivory Coast, Guinea, Burkina Faso and Senegal.
+The Bambara (ߓߡߊߣߊ߲ or ߓߊ߲ߡߊߣߊ߲ Banmana) are a Mandé ethnic group native to West Africa, primarily southern Mali, Ivory Coast, Guinea, Burkina Faso and Senegal.
 They have been associated with the historic Bambara Empire.
 Today, they make up the largest Mandé ethnic group in Mali, with 80% of the population speaking the Bambara language, regardless of ethnicity.

 Ethnonym

-According to the Encyclopedia of Africa, "Bambara" means "believer" or "infidel"; the group acquired the name because it resisted Islam after the religion was introduced in 1854 by Toucouleur conqueror Omar Saidou Tall.
+According to the Encyclopedia of Africa, "Bambara" means "unbeliever" or "infidel"; the group supposedly acquired the name because they resisted forced conversion to Islam after the religion was introduced in 1854 by Toucouleur conqueror Omar Saidou Tall.

+The anthropologist Germaine Dieterlen posited an alternative explanation; suggesting that the name translates as "rejection of a master" and originates from the escape of Bambaran slaves from the Malinke Empire during the 13th century.